Paris prosecutors: Police attack suspect adhered to 'radical vision of Islam' | DW | 05.10.2019

 A staffer at Paris police headquarters who killed four colleagues in a knife attack on Thursday seemed to have believed in "a radical vision of Islam," anti-terror prosecutor Jean-Francois Ricard said Saturday.

+The man "agreed with certain atrocities committed in the name of [Islam]" and defended the Charlie Hebdo attacks in 2015, Ricard said.

-The man exchanged 33 text messages with his wife ahead of the attacks, all of which were of a religious character, Ricard said.
+The suspect, who was shot dead during the attack, exchanged 33 text messages with his wife ahead of the attacks, all of which were of a religious character, Ricard said, adding that the suspect's wife is in police custody until Monday.

+France suffered Islamist terrorist attacks in 2015 and 2016 that killed 237 people.

 More to follow